TypeDB Studio

 Query results

-The Run pane offers three different views of results - you can choose between Log, Table and Raw.
+The Results pane offers four different views of results - you can choose between Log, Table, Graph and Raw.

 The Log contains textual output, similar to TypeDB Console, as well as input log, and error messages.